 - Pot and metal spoon.

-10. Ask the parents what their child typically sleeps in.
-I have accidentally woken up girls and guys who are only wearing underwear.
+Ask the parents what their child typically sleeps in.
+I have accidentally woken up kids only wearing underwear.
 This can be awkward, but avoidable if you just make sure that the covers stay on them while you are in the room with them.
 I’d also recommend leaving the room immediately after you get the video of them waking up to give them some time to get ready.
-This might be TMI (too much info) but high school boys often need a minute to go to the bathroom before they can be pulled immediately out of bed.

-11. After you have woken them and they have had a minute to gather themselves from the surprise, use this time to do some funny morning exercises with them.
-Potentially use these wake up videos as a way to sell camp (winter or summer)
+After the victim has had a minute to gather themselves from the surprise, use this time to do some funny morning exercises with them.
+Potentially use the wake up videos as a way to sell camp.

-- You tell them that “camp is physically demanding, you’re gonna be doing high risk and high energy activities that require you to be in tip-top physical condition (maybe name some of the rides at the camp you are going to)
+- Tell them that “camp is physically demanding, you’re gonna be doing high risk and high energy activities that require you to be in tip-top physical condition!” (name some of the rides at camp)

-15. Get your high school friends (who are way more tech savy than you) to edit the video for you.
+Get your middle or high school friends, who are way more tech savvy than you, to edit the video.
 It will save you a couple hours and give them ownership and leadership.

-- Instruct them to make the edited video shorter than 5 minutes, 3 minutes is most ideal to keep kids wanting more and not to make it too long or boring.
+- Instruct them to make the edited video shorter than 5 minutes, 3 minutes is most ideal to keep kids wanting more and not to make it too long.
 This might mean leaving out some funny footage, but that’s ok, select the funniest, keep it short!

 - Double it up as some great contact work time by asking them to teach you how to edit the video.
 Sit with them while they do it and show you how.

-21. A good way to end the semester is by staging the final wake up where some seniors or other YL leaders who haven’t been involved in the wakeup gather all or some of the kids who have been woken up during the semester and go and wake up the leaders who have been doing the wake ups.
+A good way to end the semester is by staging the final wake up where some seniors gather all of the kids who have been woken up during the semester and go and wake up the leaders who have been doing the wake ups.
 This should be the most brutal wake up.
 Possibly take the leaders outside, duct tape them to a tree and spray them with the water hose.
-It sounds brutal, and it is, but it’s worth it.
-Trust me, I’ve been duct taped, thrown in the trunk of a car, and thrown into a lake.
-Painful, but memorable!